This includes advising us on:

 As a senior legal policy advisor at the McCabe Centre for Law and Cancer and Cancer Council Victoria (Australia), Sondra Davoren works on alcohol law and policy, specifically, legal and regulatory interventions to reduce alcohol-related cancers; and the role of law in the delivery of cancer treatment and supportive care.

 Sir Trevor is Adjunct Professor of Medicine, University of the West Indies, Barbados, and Honorary Consultant Physician and Cardiologist, Queen Elizabeth Hospital, Barbados.
 He is Chairman of the National Commission for Chronic Non-Communicable Diseases, and Barbados Special Envoy for NCDs.
 He is also President of the Healthy Caribbean Coalition: a civil society alliance for combating chronic diseases, and Chairman of the Advisory Committee of the Chronic Disease Research Centre, University of the West Indies.
-Positions held by Sir Trevor over the years include Vice President of the World Heart Federation, President of the InterAmerican Heart Foundation, and President, Caribbean Cardiac Society.
+Positions held by Sir Trevor include Vice President of the World Heart Federation, President of the InterAmerican Heart Foundation, and President of the Caribbean Cardiac Society.

 Sir Trevor has developed national programmes for the provision of comprehensive cardiovascular care, including the development of community based primary prevention cardiovascular, healthy lifestyle and wellness programmes.
 He has played a leading role locally, regionally and internationally in efforts aimed at slowing the epidemic of chronic non-communicable diseases.